Accounting for a Life Well-Spent.

 Audit your day, or the world will spend it for you.

-The interface is divided into three functional cards: Today for immediate investment, Next for active priorities, and Someday for future speculation.
+The interface is divided into functional cards: Today for immediate investment, Next for active priorities, and Someday for future speculation.
 Move tasks between them with a simple protocol menu.

 Your records are your own.
 The Ledger stores all data locally in your browser and provides one-click Markdown and JSON exports.
 No accounts, no tracking, and no proprietary lock-in.